Captain (1994 film)

-Captain is a 1994 Indian action film directed by Kodi Ramakrishna and produced by R. B. Choudary of Super Good Films.
-The film, a Tamil-Telugu bilingual, stars R. Sarathkumar, Sukanya, and Ranjitha.
-It was released on 25 February 1994 in Tamil, and 4 March 1994 in Telugu.
+Captain is a 1994 Indian action film written and directed by Kodi Ramakrishna and produced by R. B. Choudary of Super Good Films.
+The film stars R. Sarathkumar, Sukanya, and Ranjitha.
+Originally shot in Telugu, it was partially reshot in Tamil, which was released on 25 February 1994.
+The original Telugu version was released on 4 March 1994.

 Plot

-Kannabiran (Tamil) / Kannappa Rao (Telugu) is a powerful mafia lord.
-He, along with his sons Vijaya and Jaya, spread terror around Chennai (Tamil) / Vishakhapatnam (Telugu).
+Kannappa Rao is a powerful mafia lord.
+He, along with his sons Vijaya and Jaya, spread terror around Visakhapatnam.
 They are known for land grabbing.
 One day, Vijaya and Jaya threaten Ramasamy to give them his land in which there is an orphanage, but Ramasamy refuses.
-Unfortunately, he is brutally killed in front of Gowri.
+He is brutally killed in front of Gowri.
 The information reaches his brother Shiva, a short-tempered soldier.
 His superiors reject his request to leave the military camp, so he flees the camp.
 In the past, Shiva was in love with Uma, but she died in a plane crash.
-Later, Shiva complains against Kannabiran and hires lawyer Lakshmi Narayanan.
-Lakshmi Narayanan's daughter Gowri, who is dumb, becomes the eyewitness of the case.
+Later, Shiva complains against Kannappa Rao and hires lawyer Lakshmi Narayanan.
+Lakshmi Narayanan's daughter Gowri, who is mute, becomes the eyewitness of the case.
 What transpires next forms the rest of the story.

 Soundtrack

-The music was composed by Sirpy, with lyrics by Vairamuthu.
+The music was composed by Sirpy.